-on job density metrics, are updated periodically, and used to help service providers understand the evolving employment landscape, and to help funders understand where services are being targeted and how hubs align with existing transit services.
+help service providers understand the evolving employment landscape, and to help funders understand where services are being targeted and how hubs align with existing transit services.
 In addition to the hubs, the TDM program has mapped the locations of equity-based REINVEST Neighborhoods so that TDM efforts can be targeted to link historically under-represented communities to job hubs.

-Continuing to implement and extend this TDM Plan is included in the Connect2050 Plan.
+Continuing to implement and extend this TDM Plan is included in the Connect 2050 Plan.
 Implementation includes a recommendation for more stable, multiyear funding for the TDM program and:

-- aggregating funding from the sponsors: state funds from NCDOT and federal funds allocated by the Capital Area MPO and Durham-Chapel Hill-Carrboro MPO, - issuing a competitive call for projects from providers of TDM services, and

-working with an Oversight
+- aggregating funding from the sponsors: state funds from NCDOT and federal funds allocated by the Capital Area MPO and Durham-Chapel Hill-Carrboro MPO, - issuing a competitive call for projects from providers of TDM services, and working with an Oversight staff that works with applicants to refine their proposals and makes recommendations for funding.

-Committee of state and MPO staff

-that works with applicants to refine their proposals and makes recommendations for funding.